craigahobbs/npm-dependency-explorer/README.md

 - Compute a package's total dependencies

-- Compute a package's total *development* dependencies
+- Compute a package's total development dependencies

-- Order dependencies by most sub-dependencies
+- Sort dependencies by the number of sub-dependencies

-- Filter to only out-of-date dependencies
+- Filter to display only outdated dependencies

-- Compute dependencies with multiple versions
+- Identify dependencies with multiple versions

 - Visualize a package's dependencies over time

+## Managing Dependencies

+Before adding a package as a dependency, it's crucial to carefully consider the potential impact on your project's velocity and maintenance costs.
+While dependencies can provide valuable functionality not available in your language's standard library, they also introduce challenges that can slow down development and increase the risk of bugs and compatibility issues.

-## The Dependency Rules
+### The Dependency Rules

-Before taking a package as a dependency, it's important to consider *The Dependency Rules*.
-The rules are:
+Follow *The Dependency Rules* to reduce the risks of dependencies:

-1. The dependency should give you "something good" - it implements something non-trivial that is not in your language's standard library.
+- The dependency should provide unique functionality not available in your language's standard library, ensuring that it is genuinely necessary and adds value to your project.

-2. The dependency is well-maintained - it has high unit test coverage, maintains backward compatibility, and respects *The Dependency Rules*.
+- The dependency should be well-maintained, with extensive unit test coverage, backward compatibility, and respect for The Dependency Rules, ensuring that it remains reliable over time.

-Following these rules is the best way to improve productivity and minimize maintenance headaches.
+Following these rules is the best way to ensure that your project's dependencies are necessary, reliable, and well-maintained.

-## Usage

-To use the [npm Dependency Explorer], enter the package name you want to explore.
-The application will compute the package's dependencies and display them in a table.
-From there, you can sort and filter the table to find the necessary information.

-## Feedback

-I'm always looking for ways to improve the [npm Dependency Explorer].
-If you have any feedback or suggestions, please let me know by [contacting me][issues].
+### Reducing Dependencies

+By minimizing the number of external dependencies, developers can decrease their project's complexity, making it easier to understand and maintain.
+They can also reduce the time spent managing dependencies and waiting for builds and deployments to complete, which can improve development velocity and minimize the risk of errors and conflicts.

+Managing dependencies is essential to developing reliable, maintainable software.
+Following The Dependency Rules and reducing a project's dependencies can help enhance productivity, decrease maintenance costs, and reduce the risk of errors and compatibility issues.
+The [npm Dependency Explorer] can be a valuable tool for exploring dependencies and identifying opportunities to simplify and streamline your project.

 [npm Dependency Explorer]: https://craigahobbs.github.io/npm-dependency-explorer/